abriotde/openhems-sample/readme.md

 Presentation
 ============

 This software is an Open-Source Home Energy Management System based on [Home-Assistant](https://www.home-assistant.io/) installation.
 It all run locally witch is good for privacy and is customizable.
-A packaged product, is avalable on https://openhomesystem.com/product/openhems-server/
+It will launch heavy consumption appliance at the best time.

 This software is usefull to get an as smart as possible management of power consumption and production.
 This should lead to cost reduction.